kawa-analytics/kawa-documentation/README.md

 They can access all data bypassing all the row level and column level security.

-> **Warning:** Typically, very few admin acconts should be created.
+> **Warning:** Typically, very few admin accounts should be created.
 They should be reserved for IT, global support and maintenance.

 **SETUP ADMINISTRATORS**